Experience & Expertise

 Legal Practice

-In turning to the practice of labour, employment, and human rights law for the next 40 years, Brian maintained a strong focus on collective bargaining and the public sector.
+Before becoming a neutral, Brian practiced labour, employment, and human rights law for the next 40 years, Brian maintained a strong focus on collective bargaining and the public sector.
 He has also worked with parties in virtually every industry in the private sector, from construction to mining, manufacturing, warehousing, and the financial services sector.

 He began his career at a leading labour and employment boutique law firm, working closely with Warren K. Winkler who later became Chief Justice of Ontario.
 Brian later became a senior partner at two different national law firms with leading employment, labour and human rights practice groups.
 Brian frequently led collective bargaining teams for his clients, including major school boards, York University, and a wide variety of private sector clients, developing a reputation as a “tough but fair” negotiator.